mbarabash-gtchs/Senior-Project/README.md

 ### Final Product
-My final product consists of a script which generates my datset and of a neural network that detects the position of a dog's tail.
+My final product consists of a script which generates my dataset and of a neural network that detects the position of a dog's tail.
 The dataset generator does what it name implies. means that the network would need to find a dog in an image, find the tail of the dog, and then find how the tail is positioned relative to the dog.
 It may not be clear how a program like this may be useful.
 To give an example, if a network can detect the position of a tail relative to a dog, then it would be able to detect other objects relative to another.
 The applications of such a network are easy to imagine; for example, a network that has been trained on MRI scans could learn to detect the position of tumors.

 ## Approach to Problem